forketyfork/growing-oo-software-guided-by-tests/docs/XMPP_PLAN.md

 - Proper resource cleanup with try-with-resources
 - Event-driven architecture for reliable XML processing

+#### Phase 2 (Completed):
+- **Handler Interface Architecture**: Extracted all XML handling logic into dedicated interfaces:
+  - `XmppStreamHandler` for stream start/end handling
+  - `XmppSaslHandler` for SASL authentication
+  - `XmppIqHandler` for IQ stanza processing
+  - `ClientState` enum extracted for reusability
+- **Comprehensive Configuration System**: `XmppServerConfig` class providing:
+  - Configurable timeouts (socket and shutdown)
+  - Server name and port configuration
+  - Maximum connection limits
+  - All XMPP namespace constants
+- **Enhanced Graceful Shutdown**: Complete shutdown coordination with:
+  - Connection draining with configurable timeout
+  - Thread pool termination with timeout
+  - `CountDownLatch` for shutdown synchronization
+  - `awaitShutdown()` method for external coordination
+  - Active connection tracking and logging

 ### ⚠️ Areas for Future Enhancement
-While the server now works reliably for test purposes, potential improvements include:
+Remaining improvements for Phase 3:
 - XMPP error stanza implementation for better error reporting
-- Configuration class for customizable behavior
-- Graceful shutdown with connection draining
-- Connection limits to prevent resource exhaustion
 - Unit tests for the server implementation itself
+- Rate limiting to prevent resource exhaustion
+- Enhanced error handling for malformed XML

 ## Conclusion
 The `SimpleXmppServer` has evolved from a basic regex-based implementation to a proper streaming XML server that reliably supports modern XMPP clients.
 The current implementation successfully serves its purpose as a test fixture while maintaining simplicity and readability.
 Future enhancements can be added as testing requirements evolve.